Phenomenology of Majorana zero modes in full-shell hybrid nanowires

 In conclusion, our systematic analysis shows that full-shell hybrid nanowires offer a far richer topological phenomenology than could be initially expected.
 The combination of radial SO coupling, fluxoid trapping, radial confinement and mode-mixing combine into a fascinating electronic system with high potential for the development of topological phases and the study of Majorana physics.
 The models and methods developed here provide a numerically efficient and conceptually transparent approach to its phenomenology and its possible extensions.

-All the numerical code used in this manuscript was based on the Quantica.jl package \cite{Quantica:Z21} and is available at Zenodo \cite{zenodo}.
+All the numerical code used in this manuscript was based on the Quantica.jl package \cite{Quantica:Z21} and is available upon reasonable request to the authors.
+Simulation data and plotting code for the figures in this article are available at Zenodo \cite{Paya:Repository}.
 Visualizations were made with the Makie.jl package \cite{Danisch:JOSS21}.
 Pfaffian calculations employed the algorithm of Ref.~\onlinecite{Wimmer:ATMS12}.

 \acknowledgments We gratefully acknowledge discussions with Saulius Vaitiek\.{e}nas, Charles.
 M. Marcus, Rui E. Silva and Filip K\v{r}í\v{z}ek.
-This research was supported by Grants PGC2018-097018-B-I00, PID2021-122769NB-I00, PID2021-125343NB-I00 and PRE2022-101362 funded by MCIN/AEI/10.13039/501100011033, ``ERDF A way of making Europe" and ``ESF+".
+This research was supported by Grants PGC2018-097018-B-I00, PID2021-122769NB-I00, PID2021-125343NB-I00 and PRE2022-101362 funded by MICIU/AEI /10.13039/501100011033, ``ERDF A way of making Europe" and ``ESF+".